oceanprotocol/ocean.py/READMEs/marketplace_flow.md

 This quickstart describes how to publish data assets as datatokens (including metadata), post the datatokens to a marketplace, buy datatokens, and consume datatokens (including download).
 It focuses on Alice's experience as a publisher, and Bob's experience as a buyer & consumer.
 The rest are services used by Alice and Bob.

 Here are the steps:
+1. Installation & account setup
-1. Initialize services & account
+1. Initialize services
 1. Alice publishes assets for data services (= publishes a datatoken contract and metadata)
 1. Alice mints 100 tokens
 1. Alice makes datatokens available for sale in a Balancer pool